Polycademy/PolyAuth/README.md

 To Do
 ------

-- Add OAuth consumption, OpenID consumption
+- Add OpenId provision & Persona provision
 - SQL Migration, Phinx Migation
-- Add OAuth2 provision
-- Add Phinx migration
 - Add Redis Persistence
 - Add more storage adapters
 //Cookie strategy is vulnerable to CSRF.
 But not XSS when you have HTTPONLY.